Verde Hot Springs Hike Route Guide

 Route Description for Verde Hot Springs Hike

-Back in the 1920s, a sliver of the banks of the Verde River was converted into a resort to attract tourists to this little desert oasis.
-Plenty of visitors came here each year, and the resort was actually rumored to have been one of Al Capone’s hideouts.
+Back in the 1920s, a sliver of the banks of the Verde River was converted into the Verde Hot Springs resort to attract tourists to this remote desert oasis.
+The Verde Hot Springs resort became a popular destination for travelers, and over time it was even rumored to have been one of Al Capone’s hideouts.

-In the 1960s, a fire ripped along the banks of the Verde River, destroying most of the resort.
-It was abandoned, with the only remaining structures being the foundation and the hot springs.
-Today, the hot springs still stand, with colorful graffiti and paintings decorating the concrete structures around the pools.
+In the 1960s, a fire swept along the banks of the Verde River and destroyed most of the Verde Hot Springs resort.
+The area was abandoned, leaving behind only concrete foundations and the thermal pools themselves.
+Today, the Verde Hot Springs are still accessible, with colorful graffiti and artwork covering the remaining structures around the pools.

-The hike to the hot springs is fairly relaxed, although the drive to the trailhead may test your patience.
-We recommend bringing a high-clearance vehicle if you can.
-From the dispersed camping area, you’ll follow the old road upstream.
+The hike to Verde Hot Springs is fairly relaxed, though the drive to the trailhead can be challenging.
+A high-clearance vehicle is strongly recommended, especially after rain.
+From the dispersed camping area, follow the old road upstream toward the Verde River.

 Hiking Route Highlights